mariano/li3_gearman/README.md

 ```

 Now, let us add the code to trigger some tasks, both in background and
 synchronous mode.
-Create a file named `TestHello.php` and place it in your
+Create a file named `TestHelloController.php` and place it in
-`app/controllers` folder with the following contents:
+your `app/controllers` folder with the following contents:

 ```php
 <?php